magento/devdocs/guides/v2.1/frontend-dev-guide/themes/favicon.md

 {%endhighlight%}

-For your changes to be applied, clear the follwin`pub/static` directory and .
+For your changes to be applied, clear the brower cache, and the following directories on the server:

+- `pub/static`
+- all directories under `var`.
+Do not delete the `var/.htaceess` file.